BradHutchings/Mmojo-Server-v2/docs/205-Mount-Mmojo-Share.md

-## 204. Mount Mmojo Share
+## 205. Mount Mmojo Share

 Brad Hutchings<br/>
 brad@bradhutchings.com

-**THIS NEEDS TO BE REWRITTEN TO DEPEND ON $HOME/scripts ALREADY EXISTING PLUS 204-mount-mmojo-share.sh COPIED TTO $HOME/scripts/mm-mount-mmojo-share.sh.
+**THIS NEEDS TO BE REWRITTEN WITH 204-mount-mmojo-share.sh COPIED TTO $HOME/scripts/mm-mount-mmojo-share.sh.
 IT CAN'T BE LINKED BECAUSE USER WILL EDIT. -Brad 2025-11-04**

 ---
 ### About the Step